itsmeEVIL/python/README.md

 # Python
-This is a collection of python programs that made while learning it.
+This is a collection of python programs that i have made while learning it.